1930 N Arboleda #201, Mesa, AZ 85213

 Your estate plan is a very personal matter and you should think carefully about how your plan will affect you and those close to you.
 Each individual and family is unique, with its own needs and objectives.
 Too often people fail to address their estate needs at all, or attempt to address their unique situation with a standard form, without thought as to how that form will satisfy their specific needs.

-The sooner you begin the estate planning process the more options you will have to accomplish your objectives.
+The sooner you contact a estate planning law professional the more options you will have to accomplish your objectives.
 As long as you are over age 18, you are not too young or too old to implement an estate plan.
 Procrastinating however, may result in your involuntary adoption of the state’s plan rather than a customized plan that meets your individual needs.
 Failing to plan will also cost you and your loved ones much more in the long run.

 While minimizing estate taxes and deciding what should happen to your property after your lifetime are important aspects of any estate plan, they may be dwarfed in importance by other issues.
 For example, with today’s medical technology, people are living longer, but are not always able to care for themselves, their dependents or their property throughout their entire life.
 Therefore, a will alone, no matter how comprehensive, is no longer an adequate estate plan because it only becomes effective after death.
 What happens if you some day become mentally or physically unable to care for yourself, your family or your property?